Chinese hamster ovary cell: Properties

+Being the first cell line to be used for recombinant pharmaceutical production, regulatory concerns were raised with respect to Endogenous Retroviral Sequences (ERS).
+CHO cells contain about 1000 of these sequences and some of them are able to direct the synthesis of Intracisternal A-type particles and C-type particles.
+Also, low expression of reverse transcriptase was observed.
+However the majority of ERS are defective (stop codons in all reading frames) and contain large deletions of a putative retroviral genome.

 Variants

 Since the original CHO cell line was described in 1956, many variants of the cell line have been developed for various purposes.
 In 1957, CHO-K1 was generated from a single clone of CHO cells.
-Variants of K1 include the deposits in ATCC, ECACC, and a version adated for growth in protein-free medium.
+According to an industry source, however, scientist Theodore Puck first isolated CHO-K1 in 1968.
+Puck and colleagues reported starting a cell line of Chinese hamster ovarian origin in 1957.
+Variants of K1 include the deposits in ATCC, ECACC, and a version adapted for growth in protein-free medium.

 CHO-K1 was mutagenized in the 1970s with ethyl methanesulfonate to generate a cell line lacking dihydrofolate reductase (DHFR) activity, referred to as CHO-DXB11 (also referred to as CHO-DUKX).
 However, these cells, when mutagenized, could revert to DHFR activity, making their utility for research somewhat limited.
 Subsequently in 1983, CHO cells were mutagenized with gamma radiation to yield a cell line in which both alleles of the DHFR locus were completely eliminated, termed CHO-DG44.
 These DHFR-deficient strains require glycine, hypoxanthine, and thymidine for growth.
 Cell lines with mutated DHFR are useful for genetic manipulation as cells transfected with a gene of interest along with a functional copy of the DHFR gene can easily be screened for in thymidine-lacking media.
 Due to this, CHO cells lacking DHFR are the most widely used CHO cells for industrial protein production.

 More recently, other selection systems have become popular and with vector systems that can more efficiently target active chromatin in CHO cells, antibiotic selection (puromycin) can be used as well to generate recombinant cells expressing proteins at high level.
 This sort of system requires no special mutation, so that non-DHFR-deficient host cell culture have been found to produce excellent levels of proteins.

 Since CHO cells have a very high propensity of genetic instability (like all immortalised cells) one should not assume that the names applied indicate their usefulness for manufacturing purposes.
 For example, the three K1 offspring cultures available in 2013 each have significant accumulated mutations compared to each other.
 Most, if not all industrially used CHO cell lines are now cultivated in animal component free media or in chemically defined media, and are used in large scale bioreactors under suspension culture.
 The complex genetics of CHO cells and the issues concerning clonal derivation of cell population was extensively discussed.